lirolean/helloWorld/readme.md

 you idiot!
 C++ is the best!!!

-bullshit! python is the king !
+bullshit! python is the king!

+hhahah